Tajikistan: Samanid Empire

-The Samanid Empire, 819 to 999, restored Persian control of the region and enlarged the cities of Samarkand and Bukhara, which became the cultural centres of Iran; the region was known as Khorasan.
-The empire was centred in Khorasan and Transoxiana, at its greatest extent encompassing Afghanistan, parts of Iran, Tajikistan, Turkmenistan, Uzbekistan, Kyrgyzstan, parts of Kazakhstan, and Pakistan.

-Four brothers Nuh, Ahmad, Yahya, and Ilyas founded the Samanid state.
+Four brothers – Nuh, Ahmad, Yahya, and Ilyas – founded the Samanid Empire.
 Each of them ruled territory under Abbasid suzerainty.
-In 892, Ismail Samani (892–907) united the Samanid state under one ruler, thus putting an end to the feudal system used by the Samanids.
-It was under him that the Samanids became independent of Abbasid authority.
+In 892, Ismail Samani (892–907) united the Samanid state under a single ruler, thereby putting an end to the feudal system that had previously prevailed.
+It was under his rule that the Samanids became independent of Abbasid authority.
+The Samanid Empire (819–999) restored Persian control of the region and expanded the cities of Samarkand and Bukhara, which became the cultural centres of the Iranian world; the region was known as Khorasan.
+The empire was centred on Khorasan and Transoxiana, and at its greatest extent encompassed Afghanistan, parts of Iran, Tajikistan, Turkmenistan, Uzbekistan, Kyrgyzstan, parts of Kazakhstan, and Pakistan.

+The Samanids revived Persian culture by patronising Rudaki, Bal'ami, and Daqiqi.
+The Samanids actively promoted Sunni Islam and suppressed Ismaili Shi'ism, but were more tolerant of Twelver Shi'ism.
+Islamic architecture and Perso‑Islamic culture were spread deep into the heartlands of Central Asia by the Samanids.
+Following the first complete translation of the Qur'an into Persian in the 9th century, populations under the Samanid Empire began to accept Islam in significant numbers.

-The Kara-Khanid Khanate conquered Transoxania (which corresponded approximately with what later would be Uzbekistan, Tajikistan, southern Kyrgyzstan, and southwest Kazakhstan) and ruled between 999 and 1211.
-Their arrival in Transoxania signalled a definitive shift from Iranian to Turkic predominance in Central Asia, and gradually the Kara-khanids became assimilated into the Perso-Arab Muslim culture of the region.
+The Karluk Turkic Kara-Khanid Khanate conquered Transoxania (which corresponded approximately to what would later become Uzbekistan, Tajikistan, southern Kyrgyzstan, and south‑west Kazakhstan) and ruled there from 999 to 1211.
+Their arrival in Transoxania marked a definitive shift from Iranian to Turkic predominance in Central Asia.
+Over time, the Kara‑Khanids became assimilated into the Perso‑Arab Muslim culture of the region.

+The region was later ruled by the Ghurid and Kart dynasties, both of Tajik origin.
+While the Kart dynasty ruled in present‑day Afghanistan, Muhammad of Ghor, a ruler of the Ghurid dynasty, conquered large parts of India.

-In the 13th century, the Mongol Empire swept through Central Asia, invaded the Khwarezmian Empire and sacked its cities, looting and massacring people.
-Turco-Mongol conqueror Tamerlane founded the Timurid Empire, becoming the first ruler of the Timurid dynasty in and around what later became Tajikistan and Central Asia.
+In the 13th century, the Mongol Empire swept through Central Asia, invaded the Khwarezmian Empire, and sacked its cities, looting and massacring their inhabitants.
+The Turco‑Mongol conqueror Tamerlane founded the Timurid Empire, becoming the first ruler of the Timurid dynasty in what later became Tajikistan and Central Asia.

 Bukharan rule

-What later became Tajikistan fell under the rule of the Khanate of Bukhara during the 16th century and, with the empire's collapse in the 18th century, it came under the rule of the Emirate of Bukhara and Khanate of Kokand.
+The territory that later became Tajikistan came under the rule of the Khanate of Bukhara during the 16th century.
+Following the khanate's collapse in the 18th century, the region fell under the control of the Emirate of Bukhara and the Khanate of Kokand.
 The Emirate of Bukhara remained intact until the 20th century.